Asbestos Trust Funds

 Ready to file your trust fund claim?

-Get connected with one of our veterans advocates to start the process now.
+Connect with our veterans advocates to start the process now.

 A brown gavel rests on a table with golden scales in the background.

-Our team can help you file trust fund claims quickly and secure compensation in as little as 90 days.
+The Mesothelioma Veterans Center’s legal partners can help you file asbestos trust fund claims quickly if you’re eligible.
 Get started right now.

 Couple Talking